docs.rockarch.org

 • Developing and using tools to meet institutional and team goals through coding, scripting, and cross-team collaboration, and formulating processes to assist in the long-term maintenance and upkeep of those tools.

-• Maintain quality and completeness of the archival repository by annually running DACSSpace, and addressing any issues identified, to ensure that all published RAC finding aids meet or exceed DACS minimum requirements.
+• Maintain quality and completeness of the archival description by regularly reviewing our metadata, and addressing any issues identified, to ensure that all published RAC finding aids meet or exceed DACS minimum requirements.

 • Priority is given to those projects for which the RAC has a contractual obligation.

-• Priority is also given to recent accessions and born-digital materials when feasible.
+• Priority is given to recent accessions and born-digital materials when feasible.

 Processing Levels

-Processing at RAC is conducted at three levels.
+To accomplish this, processing at RAC is conducted at four levels, with each successive level representing incremental improvement to enhance user access with varying degrees of description and preservation.
 Each processing level builds upon the work accomplished at the previous level.
-If a given level of work is not discretely performed, it is incorporated implicitly into the next higher level.
+If a given level of work is not discretely performed, it is incorporated implicitly into the next higher level, from the ground up similar to climbing a ladder.

-Level 1: Basic/Preliminary Processing – establishes initial intellectual and physical control.
+• Level 0: Initial Access – establishes initial intellectual and physical control & open access.

-Level 3: Standard Processing – Projects involving newly processed records focus on rehousing and further description of records, creators, activities, and the associated relationships.
+• Level 3: Expanded Access – Projects involving newly processed records focus on rehousing and further description of records, creators, activities, and the associated relationships.
 Periodic reviews and audits of legacy holdings focus on redescription to improve, enhance and/or take culturally conscious reparative action as necessary.

-• For legacy collections never officially accessioned, the processing archivist incorporates the necessary steps into the assigned processing and informs Collections Management of the lack of official documentation to prompt a retroactive accession.
+• For legacy collections never officially accessioned, or materials whose custody did not follow established processes, the processing archivist incorporates the necessary steps into the assigned processing and informs Collections Management of the lack of official documentation to prompt a retroactive accession.

-• Accessions, or portions of collections, with a low processing priority may require only Level 1 processing for long-term retention.
+• Accessions, or portions of collections, with a low processing priority may require only Level 0 processing to facilitate long-term retention and user access.

 • Establishing Archival Context and Structure

-• Link known creator or source to accession record (when feasible)
+• Link known creator or source to accession and resource records (when feasible).

 • Records remain as received.
 No arrangement or rearrangement.